Node Renderer JavaScript Configuration

 Here are the options available for the JavaScript renderer configuration object, as well as the available default ENV values if using the command line program node-renderer.

-5. password (default: env.RENDERER_PASSWORD) - Password expected to receive form Rails client to authenticate rendering requests.
-If no password set, no authentication will be required.
+7. password (default: env.RENDERER_PASSWORD) - The password expected to receive from the Rails client to authenticate rendering requests.
+If no password is set, no authentication will be required.

-6. allWorkersRestartInterval (default: env.RENDERER_ALL_WORKERS_RESTART_INTERVAL) - Interval in minutes between scheduled restarts of all cluster of workers.
+8. allWorkersRestartInterval (default: env.RENDERER_ALL_WORKERS_RESTART_INTERVAL) - Interval in minutes between scheduled restarts of all workers.
 By default restarts are not enabled.
 If restarts are enabled, delayBetweenIndividualWorkerRestarts should also be set.

-9. additionalContext - (default: null) - additionalContext enables you to specify additional NodeJS modules to add to the VM context in addition to our supportModules defaults.
+12. additionalContext - (default: null) - additionalContext enables you to specify additional NodeJS objects (usually from https://nodejs.org/api/globals.html) to add to the VM context in addition to our supportModules defaults.
 Object shorthand notation may be used, but is not required.
 Example: { URL, URLSearchParams, Crypto }

 Example Launch Files